 Humanium’s work and partnership with Hand in Hand India

 We at Humanium are dedicated to stopping any violations of children’s rights throughout the world by implementing projects for children on a global scale in cooperation with local partners.
 In India, Humanium has successfully collaborated with Hand In Hand India on several projects lastingly improving the lives and conditions of many children and their communities.

-Precisely in partnership with Hand in Hand India, we are on the forefront of making child labour a history in India – Tamil Nadu and Madhya Pradesh.
+Precisely in partnership with Hand in Hand India, we are at the forefront of making child labour history in India – Tamil Nadu and Madhya Pradesh.
 In Madhya Pradesh (Dhar District), Humanium has opened a Residential Special Training Centre for 50 girls to end child labour through education, offering child labourers tailored educational, physical, mental and emotional support, ultimately reintegrating the girls into public schools.